-Comparing the Impact when Lean and Six Sigma are Implemented stand-alone, versus in combination with Theory of Constraints
+More Accurately: Comparing the Impact when Lean and Six Sigma are Implemented stand-alone, or Implemented in combination with Theory of Constraints

-The Theory of Constraints/Lean “either/or” decision you do not need to make
+(aka The Theory of Constraints/Lean “either/or” decision you do not need to make.)

-A California Corporation conducted a 2-year experiment over 21 plants – 11 plants applied Six Sigma, 4 plants applied Lean, 6 plants applied TOC AND applied Lean and Six Sigma within the TOC improvement framework.
+A California Corporation conducted a 2-year experiment across 21 plants – 11 plants applied Six Sigma, 4 plants applied Lean, 6 plants applied TOC THEN applied Lean AND Six Sigma within the TOC improvement framework.

 But even with measurements more commonly associated with Lean and Six Sigma, what were the results?